Transcript of How to Create Ridiculously Good Content

 John Jantsch: You use a great example about how you have to really make this happen and you talk about Alcoholics Anonymous and the 12-step program, not the 11-step program.
 I think that’s … I wonder if you could maybe share that illustration.

 Simon S: Sure.
 In the unhealthiest of corporate environments, we become literally addicted to making the numbers.
 It’s a … when the primary means we drive, or influence, or incentivize behavior in our companies is, “hit the number, get the bonus”.
 If that’s the predominant means by which we motivate people, we can literally create an addiction to making the numbers.
 Just like we can become addicted to alcohol or gambling.
 They’re all dopamine addictions.
 They’re all basically the same.

 So, to create a healthy work environment, we have to first overcome the addiction.
 We have to first admit that maybe we have a problem in our corporate culture, that maybe, it’s unhealthy.
 Okay?
 That’s number one.
 What Alcoholics Anonymous has shown us is that they’ve been helping people overcome a dopamine addiction for 75 or 80 years with great success.
-They know that if you master all 11 steps and not the twelveth, you’ll probably start drinking again.
-But if you master the twelveth step, you’ll beat the disease.
-The twelveth step is to help another alcoholic.
+They know that if you master all 11 steps and not the twelfth, you’ll probably start drinking again.
+But if you master the twelfth step, you’ll beat the disease.
+The twelfth step is to help another alcoholic.
 It’s service.

 In other words, when we commit ourselves to helping another person overcome the thing that we are challenged with most, not only is this how we find fulfillment, but this is actually how we build trust and actually advance the greater good.
 This is how we advance the organization.